- KNOW YOUR CATALOG RIGHTS

 |Fall||Spring||Time of Exam|

-C. Completing the second semester or equivalent (1B) of a college-level language (or ASL) course with a grade of “C-” or better.
+C. Completing the second semester or equivalent (1B) of a college-level language (or ASL) course, or a higher level course, with a grade of “C-” or better.

 Note: Students with language disabilities due to a specific learning disability, or who are deaf, hearing or speech impaired, or who have sustained brain injury may, on the recommendation of the Director of Services to Students with Disabilities, satisfy the requirement in one of several alternative ways.